-- 11.4 The Designated Safeguarding lead and their Deputy will ensure that relevant members of staff have access to the information on the CPOMS online system and will ensure that only the Designated Safeguarding members of staff are provided with full Key holder permissions. - 11.5 Files will be archived and securely stored until the child's 25th birthday. - 11.6 If a child transfers between schools the Designated Safeguarding Lead will be responsible for transferring the child's Child Protection File to the new school.
+20.1 If a child transfers between schools the Designated Safeguarding Lead will be responsible for transferring the child's Child Protection File to the new school.
 The Designated Safeguarding Lead will follow the "Halton Protocol for the Transfer of Child Protection Records between Education Settings".
 The Designated Safeguarding Lead will speak to their counterpart in the school/college to which the child is transferring in order to ensure that they are aware that the file is to be transferred.
 Upon confirmation of the child starting on roll the file should be transferred as soon as possible (within 15 schools days), but separately to the main school file.
-The file should be signed upon receipt, and delivered by hand wherever possible.
-A copy of a chronology from the original file will be kept in school until the child's 25th birthday and will then be securely disposed of.
-The CPOMS online system will transfer the pupil file securely through the online system and will is transferring.
+The CPOMS online system will transfer the pupil file securely through the online system and will issue a receipt to confirm that the file has been sent and received by the school to which the child is transferring.